Natural Resources and the Environment

 The League of Women Voters of Florida supports state legislation for energy conservation and greater use of renewable sources such as solar energy.
 The League supports public policies that promote conservation of freshwater and its availability for environmental, public, agricultural, industrial and mining uses on a priority basis.
-The League also supports funding of the Department of Community Affairs, legislation to ban oil and gas drilling off Florida’s coast, and public transportation.
+The League also supports legislation to ban oil and gas drilling off Florida’s coast as well as funding for public transportation.

 The League of Women Voters of Florida has endorsed a proposed amendment to Florida’s constitution that would protect hundreds of thousands of acres of land needed to ensure the state’s clean water supply and wildlife habitat for generations to come.

 The amendment would dedicate one-third of existing documentary stamp tax, which is paid when real estate is sold, to restore the Everglades, protect drinking water sources, and revive the state’s historic commitment to protecting natural lands and wildlife through the Florida Forever Program.
 The amendment would provide more than $5 billion for water and land conservation in Florida over the next 10 years without any tax increase.
 It would take effect in 2015 and expire in 2035.

 At least 683,000 petitions signed and verified by the supervisors of elections are needed to get the Water and Land legacy proposal on the ballot in 2014.

 For more information on the Florida Water and Land Conservation Amendment, please click here for a one-page document on the issue.

 Please click here for a presentation with further information on the amendment and campaign.

 Listen to FWLL Field Director Aliki Moncrief discuss the campaign with CMF Public Media!

 More Information on League Positions on the Environment